hempat79/Python_QA_checks/README.md

 It will output the results in a GUI.

 #### Database:
 Uses sqlite as the database (Channel.db), included in the application.
-There is few rows of sample data for demo purposes.
+There are few rows of sample data for demo purposes.

 #### Scripts:
 1. To create/re-create the tables and infrastructure, run the "create_db.py" that will create the Channel.db file.